 Relieve Dry Spells

 If you are experiencing dry skin, whether related to cold weather or just a shedding spell, dry brushing can help eliminate dry skin quickly and effectively.
 Every stroke helps your body’s blood and lymphatic system move toxins and necessary nutrients around the body.

 A major benefit of dry brushing is that it increases blood flow and drainage of lymph fluid that contains waste from cells deep within your body through channels called lymph vessels which run alongside veins in our bodies.
 This lymph movement is essential to beautiful skin.

-Sometimes people who have not experienced much guided stimulation and circulation in their bodies will tend to feel a little nauseous after this exercise.
-The reason for this is that the lymphatic system gets a rush of new waste product from the body, and your body may be indicating the need to rid itself of any and all waste product.
+Sometimes people who have not experienced much-guided stimulation and circulation in their bodies will tend to feel a little nauseous after this exercise.
+The reason for this is that the lymphatic system gets a rush of new waste products from the body, and your body may be indicating the need to rid itself of any and all waste products.

 Dry brushing will exfoliate the top layer of dead, dry skin, along with any built up oil or dirt that has become trapped beneath it.
 Dry brushing serves a similar function to exfoliation and can be used as the first step in your skincare routine.
 Exfoliating the top layer of the skin’s dead cells, dry skin along with any built up oil or dirt that has become trapped beneath it, will help your skin surface rejuvenate itself.
 Just do not get carried away and start aggressive skin brushing as this could cause irritated skin

 Stimulate Qi (Chi)

 it can instantly relieve muscle tension headaches on a more superficial level than acupuncture or acupressure; it is an excellent way to warm up before exercise by increasing the flow.

 This practice has many benefits, it’s invigorating and refreshing on skin, but don’t over do it or you may experience a sensation of heat with redness and irritation – this is normal at first until your skin adjusts then you should find it more tolerable.